 Adult Seminars, offered most Sunday mornings at both the North and South Campus, are open to all with no need to register in advance.
 Other opportunities for Bible studies and adult learning programs are available throughout the week.

 Yes.
 At the North Campus, both of our main entrances are handicap accessible.
-At the South Campus there is a handicap accessible entrance off the parking lot via the alley door.
+At the South Campus our handicap entrance is through the Crane Welcome Center off of the parking lot facing W. First Ave.
 Both campuses offer ample handicap parking.
 Please note that not all meeting spaces are handicap accessible at the South Campus.

 Feel free to contact us anytime by email or at 614 488.0681 ext 228.
 We can even arrange to have someone meet you before or after worship and/or sit with you on your first visit if you’d like.